A No Fail Guide to Your First Summer Homeschooling

 We may earn money or products from the companies mentioned in this review or post, but all opinions are our own.

-Dear NEW homeschooler, are you wondering how you are going to get through this summer vacation now that you are ALL home for the first time.
-You just got your routine down and WHAM, summer!
-The shift can have you wondering if you have made a huge mistake.
-You are not alone and it isn’t only new homeschool families that are affected.
-Summer is hard for experienced homeschoolers as well.
-We’ve been homeschooling for years and we just discussed jumping back into our school schedule if summer attitudes don’t get better.
+How will you get through this summer vacation now that you are ALL home for your first summer homeschooling?
+You just got your school routine down, and WHAM, summer!
+The shift can have you wondering if you have made an enormous mistake.
+You are not alone; it isn’t only the new homeschool families affected.
+Summer is challenging for experienced homeschoolers as well.
+We’ve been homeschooling for years and are discussing jumping back into our school schedule if summer attitudes don’t improve.
+I’ll be able to help you with this quick summer homeschool guide article.

 Summer: Time to ReEvaluate, Regroup and Plan

-Summer is a good time to evaluate your previous year and prepare for the new school year.
-You can create a game plan now, so you don’t repeat the same missteps you made last year.
-Give yourself some space to reflect this month.
+Your first summer homeschooling is an excellent time to evaluate your previous year and prepare for the new school year.
+Now, you can create a game plan now so you can avoid repeating the same missteps you made last year.
+Could you give yourself some space to reflect this month?
+Use this article as you r summer homeschool guide.

-We have learned to thrive in summer and make it one of our more productive homeschool growth seasons.
+We have learned to thrive in the summer.
+It is now one of our more productive homeschool growth seasons.
 I always take courses for myself in the summer months.
-I work on my own writing projects in summer.
-My goal is to write a bulk of my end of the year blog posts in the summer.
-Summer schedules can help you get your work done.
+I work on my own writing projects in the summer.
+My goal is to write a bulk of my end-of-year blog posts in the summer.
+You get more work done with a clear Summer schedule.

 Create a Structured, Summer Learning Plan